manufarez/cadenapp/CRYPTOPIVOT.md

 - At the end of a savings cycle, determine the total stablecoin balance owed to the designated member.
 - Use an exchange or fiat off-ramp to convert stablecoins to fiat:
     - [Circle](https://www.circle.com/): Allows conversion of USDC to fiat and direct deposits into bank accounts.
-    - [Coinbase Commerce](https://www.coinbase.com/commerce) Commerce: Allows to manage crypto and offers offutions.
     - Centralized Exchanges: Transfer USDC to an exchange (e.g., Binance, Kraken), sell it for fiat, and withdraw fiat.

 ### 4. Fiat payout to designated member
-- After the conversion, use a fiat payment gateway to pay the designated member:
+- After the conversion, use a fiat payment gateway to pay the designated member - in the U.S. it would typically be:
     - Wise: Global bank transfers with low fees.
     - Stripe/PayPal: Instant payouts for users with accounts.
     - Plaid: ACH transfers.